sam-rice/reading-room-api/README.md

   <img src="https://img.shields.io/badge/Docker-%23039BE5.svg?&style=for-the-badge&logo=Docker&logoColor=white" />
 </p>

-Reading Room API is a REST API for a book cataloging application built with Java/Spring Boot and PostgreSQL.
-Users can create a "shelf" and add/remove books from each shelf.
-Endpoints for registering new users via JSON Web Token, adding/removing shelves and books, and reading data are outlined below, in addition to project setup instructions.
+Reading Room is a REST API for a book cataloging application built with Java/Spring Boot and PostgreSQL.
+Users have access to a variety of CRUD operations for interacting with `Shelf` entities (collections of `Book` entities) and adding/removing books from each shelf.
+Instructions for registering new users via JSON Web Token, creating/updating/deleting shelves and books, and querying data are outlined below, in addition to project setup instructions.

 The project also includes a JUnit integration test suite for all repository classes, which leverages an H2 in-memory database.

-## Project Setup Instructions
+## Project Instructions

+### Setup

 Running this project requires local installations of [Java Runtime Environment (JRE)](https://www.java.com/en/download/manual.jsp), [Java Development Kit 17 (JDK)](https://www.oracle.com/java/technologies/downloads/), [Docker Desktop](https://www.docker.com/products/docker-desktop/), and an IDE of your choice.
 Maven is also required and can either be installed locally, or accessed via IDE plugin.